billabear/docs/docs/developer/invoice-delivery/custom-delivery-handler.md

 This means that you don't need to manually register your delivery handler in any configuration files or service containers.
 Simply implementing the `DeliveryHandlerInterface` is enough for your handler to be discovered and used by the system.

+The `DeliveryHandlerProvider` uses case-insensitive matching when looking for handlers.
+This means that your handler will be matched regardless of the case used in the type stored in the `InvoiceDeliverySettings` entity.
+For example, if your handler's name is "custom_handler", it will match with "CUSTOM_HANDLER", "Custom_Handler", or any other case variation.
+This provides flexibility and prevents issues when the case of the handler name doesn't exactly match the case of the type in the settings.

 ## Best Practices

 When creating a custom delivery handler: